baileynoelle1/scRNA-seq-Data-Analysis/README.md

 ## Datasets

-This workflow utilizes two publicly available human glioblastoma scRNA-seq datasets from 10x Genomics v3 chemistry:
+This workflow utilizes a publicly available human glioblastoma scRNA-seq dataset from 10x Genomics v3 chemistry:

 * SL040
-* SL057

-These datasets each contain data from over 100,000 cells of human glioblastoma tumor core tissue and the matching macroscopically normal cortex tissue.
-These datasets can be viewed and downloaded from this link: https://cellxgene.cziscience.com/datasets
+This dataset contains data from over 130,000 cells of human glioblastoma tumor core tissue and the matching macroscopically normal cortex tissue.
+This datasets can be viewed and downloaded from this link: https://cellxgene.cziscience.com/datasets

 ## Workflow Summary

 ### QC&Integration.ipynb

 * Generate standard Scanpy QC plots for scRNA-seq data before and after filtering
-* Run Scanpy preprocessing and integration
+* Run Scanpy preprocessing
-* Identify highly variable genes (HVGs)
+* Identify highly variable genes (HVGs) and perform PCA
-* Integrate the two processed datasets using Harmony
+* Create neighborhood graph, UMAP, and clusters

 ###